ConstrArt/ConstrArt.github.io/portfolio.md

 permalink: /portfolio/
 ---

-In this portfolio I present a series of graphics which I constructed with the Postscript resp.
-MetaFont programming language.
+In this portfolio I present a series of graphics which I constructed with the PostScript [^1] resp.
+MetaPost [^2] programming language.

 They are all constructed following the same principles.
 A basic geometric shape or pattern is manipulated using